Two Days of the Condor: Plot

 Meanwhile, as Gavin Belson (Matt Ross) and Richard await the judge's decision, Gavin reveals to Richard that the Pied Piper algorithm was the only way to make Nucleus work and that he would have paid $250 million for Pied Piper had the arbitration case not happened.
 The arbitration judge rules that Hooli has a right to ownership of Pied Piper's IP.
 Hopeless, Richard texts Jared to tell him to delete Pied Piper's code.
 The judge adds a caveat to his ruling, however: a clause in Hooli's employment agreement forbade Richard from hiring Jared, which a ruling by the Supreme Court of California deemed unlawful, making Richard's employment under Hooli invalid and thereby Hooli has no legal right to Pied Piper's IP.

 Realizing that he had told Dinesh to delete Pied Piper's code, Richard frantically attempts to call Jared to get him to call off deleting Pied Piper, but his phone dies before he can call him.
 Richard then attempts to get to his car, but his car keys fall into a sewer drain.
 Panicking, Richard goes to a coffee shop and borrows a phone before realizing that he doesn't know any of the team's phone numbers.
 Richard then boards a bus and borrows the bus driver's phone to send an email to Jared.
 Unbeknownst to Richard, his email never got through to Jared, as the Pied Piper team celebrated Pied Piper before eventually running Dinesh's script to delete Pied Piper.
 Fortunately for Richard, a bug in the script causes it to crash, preserving the algorithm.

-At Hooli, Gavin faces the Hooli board, who belittle Gavin and discuss replacing Gavin with Big Head (Josh Brener).
+At Hooli, Gavin faces the Hooli board.
 Meanwhile, Laurie approaches Russ Hanneman (Chris Diamantopoulos) and purchases his stake in Pied Piper, securing three out of five board seats in Pied Piper.
 As the Pied Piper team celebrate their victory over Hooli, Monica calls Richard to inform him that Raviga had acquired a majority share in Pied Piper and Richard has to step down as CEO of Pied Piper, effective immediately.